More people succeed with IELTS -- the world’s most trusted English test.

 Picture IELTS as your key to a door of global opportunities.
 Our English language tests are recognised by 12,500+ organisations in over 150 countries–securing you a spot at your dream Australian university.

 And we make every step of your journey effortless.
-At IDP, we make sure that you pass your IELTS tests with our test preparation masterclass and free practice tests.
+At IELTS, we make sure that you pass your test with our preparation resources, masterclass, and free practice tests.
 When you’re ready to take the test, we can also help you find a test centre near you.

 Your English test can make or break your career and PR plans in Australia.
 Let us help you get it right.

-Start preparing and book your IELTS test with IDP today.
+Start preparing and book your IELTS test today.

 Ready to book your IELTS test?